baroquon/reefpoints/source/posts/2017-08-03-will-ai-replace-UX-designers.md

 **What HAL does**: HAL scours the digital world, accumulating all related matter that is of most value to the project.
 This happens instantly.

 One thing I often have to do, is sign up for a service to access the product.
 Would AI be able to do this - taking action on a confirmation email, etc?
 In that case would AI have their own email?
-(OH GOD, EXISTENTIAL CRISIS CLOSING IN).
+(EXISTENTIAL CRISIS CLOSING IN).

 ![Imgur](http://i.imgur.com/KBYscMT.jpg)